• Skip to primary navigation

 Yum!
 This smells so good, Simply Bakers!

-Soft, milky, and creamy – all in one dessert that’s so easy to make!
+Soft, milky, and creamy – an all-in-one dessert that’s so easy to make!
 You can eat cassava cake warm or chilled.
 I like to eat them both ways 🙂

 Frequently Asked Questions: